Skip to main content

 3. Reach companies.
 When you're applying to a team you're a stretch fit for, the cover letter is your one chance to show why the stretch is worth their time.

-For routine applications at large companies with online portals, a short, well-researched cover letter still beats no cover letter — but it's not where to spend the bulk of your prep time.
-Invest the time in tailoring the resume bullets first; see the guide on tailoring your cover letter to the role.
+For routine applications at large companies with online portals, a short, well-researched cover letter still beats no cover letter, but it's not where to spend the bulk of your prep time.
+The applicant tracking system (ATS) that screens those portals mostly parses your resume, not the letter, so the job-description keywords that earn you a parse belong in your resume bullets.
+See the CS new-grad resume tactics for beating the ATS.
+Once the letter's structure is solid, the per-application work is tailoring, not rewriting; the guide on tailoring your cover letter to the role covers that twenty-minute pass.

 What to leave out